Toilet paper: Environmental considerations

 Some individuals place toilet paper on public toilet seats before sitting down.

 One tree produces about 800 rolls (400 lb) of toilet paper and about 83 million rolls are produced per day.
 Global toilet paper production consumes 27,000 trees daily.

-More than seven billion rolls of toilet paper are sold yearly in the United States alone.
+More than seven billion rolls of toilet paper are sold yearly in the US alone.
 Americans use an average of 141 rolls per capita a year which is equivalent to 12.7 kg of tissue paper per year.
 This figure is about 50% more than the average of other Western countries or Japan.
-The higher use in the United States may be explained by the fact that other countries people use bidets or spray hoses to clean themselves.
+The higher use in the US may be explained by the fact that people in other countries use bidets or spray hoses to clean themselves.
 Millions of trees are harvested in North and South America leaving ecological footprint concerns.

-As of 2009, between 22% and 48% of the toilet paper used in the United States comes from tree farms in the U.S. and South America, with the rest mostly coming from old, second growth forests, and, some from virgin forests.
+As of 2009, between 22% and 48% of the toilet paper used in the US comes from tree farms in the US and South America, with the rest mostly coming from old, second growth forests, and, some from virgin forests.